Europe Data Protection Digest | Jan 22, 2010

 Find a privacy vendor to meet your needs with our filterable list of global service providers.

+It's almost here!
 Thought leadership, a thriving community and unrivaled education...the Congress prepares you for the challenges ahead.
-Register today.
+Register now!

-The Series is returning to DC, this year spotlighting Data Breach, FTC and Consumer Privacy, GDPR and Government privacy issues.
-It’s the education you need now!
+This year's Series spotlights Data Breach, FTC and Consumer Privacy, GDPR and Government privacy issues.
+It’s the education you need NOW.
+Early bird ends Nov.
+4!